anupambhatnagar/GPUPuzzlers/_posts/2023-02-15-launch-queue.md

 ---
 layout: post
-title: Order of Operations
+title: Order of Kernels
-permalink: /order-of-operations/
+permalink: /order-of-kernels/
 excerpt: The order of operations matters on the GPU.
 Can you find the faster ordering?
 ---